jeremypw/gpg_wrapper/README.md

 `com.github.jeremypw.gpg-wrapper -d [PATHS to gpg encrypted files]`

 A dialog requiring input of the passphrase for the user's default key will appear.
-Upon its entry, files will be decrypted, removing any `.gpg` extension.
+Upon its entry, files that are of the mime type `application/pgp-encrypted` will be decrypted, adding `.decrypted` as an extension.
 The encrypted files remain.
-It is assumed that the files submitted to the tool have been encrypted by gpg with the default key.
+It is assumed that the files submitted to the tool have been encrypted with the default key.

 ### Dependencies
 These dependencies must be present before building